CmeisterEh/crc_gui/README.md

 I might come along and simplify these into one folder, but right now they are separate projects.

+The GUI also has some built in help files, PDF's that will open from the drop-down "Help" menu.

+## CRC GUI, how it looks
 ![alt text](images/GUIScreen.jpg)

 ## CRC Operation Flow Diagram